Warzack03/Warzack03/README.md

--Aarón Blanco
+👱Aarón Blanco

--GDAM, Cibersecurity and BigData.
+📗👨‍💻I'm studying multiplatforms aplication developer, with a cibersecurity and BigData module.

--Madrid
+📮Reach me on: aaronbm03@gmail.com